JetBrains/amper/docs/FAQ.md

 We are working on the following functionality: version catalogs, Swift Package Manager support, C-interop, packaging and publication, and extensibility.

 ### A feature X is not yet supported, what can I do?
 We plan to expand the list of supported use cases based on the demand.
-Please submit your requests and suggestions to the [tracker](https://youtrack.jetbrains.com/issues/AMPER) or join the Slack channel<!LINK!> for discussions.
+Please submit your requests and suggestions to the [tracker](https://youtrack.jetbrains.com/issues/AMPER) or join the [Slack channel](https://kotlinlang.slack.com/archives/C062WG3A7T8) for discussions.
 Meanwhile, you can use Gradle plugins and tasks as usual.
 See the [documentation on the Gradle interop](Documentation.md#gradle-interop).

 ### Can I write a custom task or use a plugin?